faizanburney/WeatherService/README.md

-## Project setup

-Features assumed to be out of scope to save time:
+## Features assumed to be out of scope to save time:
 ```
 security
 data validations
 extensive testing (intergration and unit tests of classes).
 Api documention
 ```

+## Project setup

 What You Need
 ```
 Java 17 or later